 - Read the most frequently asked questions that we receive from our customers.

-Countly is by far the most extensible, open product analytics and marketing platform for mobile, web, desktop, and IoT devices.
+Countly is by far the most extensible, open product analytics and innovation solution for mobile, web, and desktop applications and devices.
 When you dig deeper, you will be amazed by how Countly is populated and packed with loads of features that will help you get started with product analytics easily and seamlessly.
 Instead of relying on several platforms for data collection, storage, visualization, and marketing, Countly is the only solution that will answer all your business KPI questions.